neovim/neovim.github.io/README.md

 This repository contains the source for the neovim.io website.

-*To report a bug Neovim,* go here: https://github.com/neovim/neovim
+*To report a Neovim bug,* go here: https://github.com/neovim/neovim

 ## Contributing